OUR LEADERSHIP TEAM

 Yin Zou, CEO Greater China, DHL Supply Chain

 Yin oversees 4000+ employees, an expanding transport network and over 900,000 sq m in warehousing.
 He has been with DHL for over fourteen years during which time he has held management roles in Europe, the United States and China covering commercial, strategy, shared services and operations.
-Yin has over ten years logistics experience in China, through manufacturing planning in the semiconductor industry, transportation operations, distribution center operations and commercial development with major clients.
+Yin has over ten years logistics experience in China, through manufacturing planning in the semiconductor industry, transportation operations, distribution centre operations and commercial development with major clients.

 As a native Chinese resident, Yin Zou graduated from Beijing University with double major degrees in Chemistry, Economic, and a minor in Law.
 He also obtained an MBA degree from the University of Oxford.